 Hey everyone, Dr. Lell here.
-Today’s topic is shoulder impingement syndrome; a pretty common condition that’s typically not investigates to the fullest extent.
-There are four classifications of this condition but I’ll just be covering the most common one – primary mechanical impingement.
+Today’s topic is shoulder impingement syndrome; a pretty common condition that isn’t typically investigated to the fullest extent.
+There are four classifications of this condition but I’ll just cover the most common one – primary mechanical impingement.
 Let’s go over some of the simple anatomy first.

 That’s about as technical as we’ll get.

 Causes of Impingement Syndrome